adam-lafontaine/Cpp_Utilities/readme.md

     * Provides file paths of a given extension in a directory

+* leak_check
+    * Check for memory leaks using Visual Studio

+* libimage
+    * Image processing library using Boost GIL
+    * Add _CRT_SECURE_NO_WARNINGS to Preprocessor Definitions in Visual Studio

 * normalize
     * C++17
     * For custom scaling of values from one range to another